ctruciosm/GDFM-CHF-VaRES/README.md

 # GDFM-CHF_VaRES

-Codes used in Hallin and Trucíos (2020)' paper.
+Codes used in Hallin and Trucíos (2021)' paper (Econometrics and Statistics).
 The main codes are in this repository, however, additional matlab codes from the [MFE](https://www.kevinsheppard.com/code/matlab/mfe-toolbox/) Toolbox of Kevin Sheppard as well as [GDFM](http://www.barigozzi.eu/Codes.html) codes available in the Matteo Barigozzi website are also needed.

+## Instructions

+- The folder `cov_estimation` provides routines for computing the one-step-ahead portfolio returns based on different conditional covariance estimation procedures.
+- The `VaRES_Forecast_Backtesting.R` perform the bootstrap procedure to forecast both risk measures and also perform the backtesting exercise.

 ## Paper's abstract